Go to the main content

 AI has accelerated the whole process dramatically.
 Machine learning models can now scan millions of molecular combinations and predict which ones will target specific decay pathways, compressing what used to take a decade into months.
 The argument emerging from this research is that cancer, Alzheimer's, and heart failure aren't separate problems at all.
 They're symptoms of one underlying condition: aging itself.
 Cure that, and you cure everything downstream.

 That's an extraordinary claim.
 And I find myself genuinely excited by parts of it.
-The idea that my generation might be among the first to see terminal illness become rare, that the suffering my grandparents endured in their final years could become something future generations barely understand.
+The idea that my generation might be among the first to see terminal illness become rare, that the suffering so many people have endured in their final years could become something future generations barely understand.
 Who wouldn't want that?

 The Question Nobody Seems to Be Asking